Circular Dent d'Oche loop via Pointe de Pelluaz

 From (9) to: Red difficulty

-Yellow markings, no signposts.
+Yellow markings; no signposts.

 From to (12): Blue difficulty

-The trail is not particularly difficult.
+The route follows a path that is not particularly difficult.

-White-redGR® markings + signposts.
+White-redGR®® markings + signposts.

 From (12) to (S/E): Blue difficulty